Skip to content ↓

 • to enjoy physical activity and play through fun and challenging activities;

-• to work independently, cooperatively and communicate with others through team building activities.
+• to work independently, cooperatively and communicate with others through team-building activities.

 Key Stage 2: